about spinning reels

 Budget reels have the least protection against the ingress of seawater, using nylon sleeves to reduce friction between revolving and moving parts.

-To reduce seawater ingress in mid-priced reels, seals are introduced with ball bearings replacing some of the shimano parts schematicnylon sleeves.
+To reduce seawater ingress in mid-priced reels, seals are introduced with ball bearings replacing some of the nylon sleeves.

 The most expensive reels usually have harder wearing gears with sophisticated seals to further reduce seawater ingress, with bearings on all of the moving parts to reduce friction.